Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Pot

-I bring the 1L pot in the Soto Amicus cookset combo and leave the 500 mL pot at home.
-The 1L is a good size if you’re doing any cooking.
+I bring the 1L pot in the Soto Amicus cookset combo.
+The 1L is a good size if you’re cooking food inside of it.
 If you’re only boiling water, you could probably get away with a pot as small as 650 mL.
 The ultralight community also swears by TOAKS, which offers titanium pots in many sizes.

 Utensil

-I definitely thought a dedicated backpacking spoon was so not necessary until I tried it.
-The long handle makes eating out of the freeze-dried meal bags much easier, and the angle of the spoon is delightfully ergnomic.
-It’s also my cooking utensil since metal is heat-resistant.
+I thought a dedicated backpacking spoon was so unnecessary until I tried it.
+The long handle makes eating out of freeze-dried meal bags much easier, and the angle of the spoon is delightfully ergonomic.
+It’s also my cooking utensil since metal can handle high heat.
+If you don’t want to buy a utensil just for backpacking, lightweight spoons that you might already have at home like a wooden, bamboo, or plastic spoon also work.

 Mug

-I consider this a luxury item, but a mug lets me drink coffee or tea with my meal if I’m eating out of my pot.
+I consider this a luxury item since I can just drink from my pot directly, but a mug lets me have a hot drink with my meal when I’m eating out of my pot.
 This silicone mug collapses flat and is not hot to touch even with boiling liquids.
-There are also measurements on the inside of the mug so I can add the right amount of water to my freeze-dried backpacking meals.
+I also like the measurements on the inside of the mug so I can add the right amount of water to my freeze-dried backpacking meals.

 Back to Table of Contents